 At the point where you have earned or will be earning 4.0 credits at the end of your current semester, you must declare your program(s) on ACORN.
 Programs can be categorized as Specialists, Majors or Minor programs.
 Programs can also be further categorized as unlimited or limited.
 An unlimited program has no enrolment specifications and can be added at any time.
 A limited enrolment program is one where students compete for a place in the program on the basis of courses, grades and other criteria and can be requested only at certain times of the year.
 For instruction on how and when to apply, check the Registrar's website.

 I really want to get into a limited enrolment program at UTSC.
 How can I make myself competitive to get in?
 Can I apply again if I don't get in the first time?

 You can apply to limited enrolment programs more than once.
-There are two enrolment periods per year; one in April and one in July.
+There are two enrolment periods per year; one in March-April and one in June-July.
 However, there may be a limit on the number of credits you can earn before being restricted from applying to these programs.
 For example, for management programs, students who have completed more than ten full credits cannot apply.

 My parents are pressuring me to stay in a program that I don't like because it will help me get a good job when I graduate.
 What should I do?

 Talk to your parents and be honest with them.
-Perhaps they don't realize how unhappy you are in your current program.
+Perhaps they do not realize how unhappy you are in your current program.
 Doing research into employment opportunities may help them understand that other programs can also lead to great careers.
 If you need help making an informed decision regarding your programs and to discuss career options, visit the staff in the Academic Advising & Career Centre.
-Additionally, you can check the Career Options by Program tipsheets for more information on program related careers.
+Additionally, you can check the Program Pathways for more information on program related careers.